nielsr2/Embodied-Interaction-Mini-Project/README.md

 	- In order to be efficient in regards to recording, labelling, storing data, more familiarity with the MultiBuffer (MUBU) max-package was needed.
 	- Perhaps most importantly: The features above needs to be filtered to avoid redundant data (i.e., frequency-domain features assumes periodicity, which is not equally present nor relevant for all laban elements or sensor data).
 Kikhia et al. employed elaborate feature selection methods to solve this.

-The work can be seen in some (messy) max patches in folder feature_extraction_ML
+Some of this work can be seen in a (messy) max patch - see overview2.maxpat for example.

 **Why was it interesting to obtain Laban descriptors, particularly the direction effort of poor time resolution?**